Purchasing your Sprintax Access Code

 Determining if you are a Resident Alien for tax purposes can be made when you are using GTP.
 One formula for determining this status that will work for many of you reading this is to know that if you are an F-1 and arrived in US less than 5 years ago, you are most likely a Non Resident Alien for Tax Purposes – in this case, you do not need a 1098T and should not worry about this form.
 However if you believe you are a Resident Alien for Tax Purposes and you have not received this form you can contact the WSU Bursar Office to have Form 1098T sent to you.

-Doing your taxes on the Glacier software is quick and easy.
+Doing your taxes on the Sprintax software is quick and easy.
 This tax software program is completely self-contained and you can work at your own pace and get all your questions answered "on-line".
-The program allows you to quickly and easily complete your Federal Tax forms with your home computer or if you wish, you may also use WSU computers to browse online to use the Glacier and accomplish this.
-The UCIE office has purchased a site license for WSU students to use, so there will only be a small charge of $5 for you to use the Glacier software.
-You can find out more about this after you have the new Glacier password.
+The program allows you to quickly and easily complete your Federal Tax forms with your home computer or if you wish, you may also use WSU computers to browse online to use the Sprintax and accomplish this.
+The UCIE office has purchased a site license for WSU students to use, so there will only be a small charge of $5 for you to use the Sprintax software.
+You can find out more about this after you have the new Sprintax password.

-Your first step is to purchase a password at the UCIE online Marketplace and carefully read through the Glacier instructions.
+Your first step is to purchase a password at the UCIE online Marketplace and carefully read through the Sprintax instructions.

-The Glacier Instruction Sheet will be available after buying the password at the UCIE front-desk.
+The Sprintax Instruction Sheet will be available after buying the password at the UCIE Online Marketplace.

 Who Must File

 If you are an alien individual (other than a foreign government-related individual), you must file Form 8843 to explain the basis of your claim that you can exclude days of presence in the United States for purposes of the substantial presence test because you: